 Please be aware that tampering with any fire equipment is not only hazardous to the occupants of a building but a federal offense as well.

 More information on campus fire safety is available as a PDF.

 No, weapons are not allowed on campus.
 This includes guns, slingshots, ammunition, long knives. etc. Weapons must be brought to Public Safety for safe-keeping.

-No pets (with the exception of fish in the residence halls and support animals for people with disabilities) are allowed in the College buildings.
+No pets (with the exception of fish in the residence halls and support animals for people with disabilities) are allowed in University buildings.
 Dogs MUST be kept on a leash at all times, and may not be left unattended.

-The Department of Public Safety is open Monday through Friday from 8 am-4pm However, officers are on duty 24 hours a day, 365 days a year.
+The Department of Public Safety is open Monday through Friday from 8 am to 3 pm.
+However, officers are on duty 24 hours a day, 365 days a year.

 New student IDs are free.
 Students who have lost their ID will be charged $35 for a new ID.
 Students who want a new ID and are returning an old style ID, or replacing a damaged ID, will be charged $10.
 Students replacing a worn (not damaged) ID will be given a new ID for free.